ctslater/ZtfIngest/README.md

    files; one suffiexed with `_data` containing `sourcedata` and `transientdata`, and another suffixed by `_pos` which contains only the `matchid`, `ra`, and `dec` values for sources and transients.
-Records in the positional table are assigned to zones (currently 20 arcseconds wide in dec), and records falling within 5 arcseconds of a zone boundary are duplicated into the neighboring zone.
+Records in the positional table are assigned to zones (currently 1 arcminute wide in dec and 1 degree in RA), and records falling within 5 arcseconds of a zone boundary are duplicated into the neighboring zone.
 Rows in the `_data` tables are not duplicated.

 2. Crossmatch inside of each zone.
 This is performed by the "crossmatch" task in ztf-ingest.jar.
 The SQL statement this task runs is: